jkimbrough0/MachineLearning/README.md

-# MachineLearning with Python 3
+# Machine Learning with Python 3